Flat roof drainage: Focus on safety and sustainability

 Green roofs are an effective solution for storing rainwater and reducing direct water runoff.
 They not only contribute to delayed rainwater runoff, but also improve biodiversity and the microclimate, especially in urban areas.
 However, additional aspects must be taken into account when planning a green roof.
 These include the additional load caused by the vegetation and the need for root-resistant roof waterproofing.
 In the case of tall or particularly wind-prone buildings, wind suction load and drift resistance must also be taken into account.

-To protect the roof drains from root penetration, DIN 1986-100 recommends a 50 cm wide gravel strip with a grain size of 16/32, as specified in the flat roof guideline.
+To protect the roof gullies from root penetration, DIN 1986-100 recommends a 50 cm wide gravel strip with a grain size of 16/32, as specified in the flat roof guideline.

 Is it possible to drain water onto the roof terrace?